rasterio/rasterio/docs/topics/georeferencing.rst

 an application of the Rigorous Projection Model which uses four sets of 20 term cubic polynomials and several normalizing parameters to establish a relationship between image and world coordinates.
-RPCs are defined with image coordinates in pixel units and world coordinates in decimal degrees of longitude and latitude and height above the WGS84 ellipsoid.
+RPCs are defined with image coordinates in pixel units and world coordinates in decimal degrees of longitude and latitude and height above the WGS84 ellipsoid (EPSG:4326).

 RPCs are usually provided by the dataset provider and are only well behaved over the extent of the image.
 Additionally, accurate height values are required for the best